All Nations Football: Finsbury Football 5-a-side Rules

 • A team will need to start the match with at least 3 of their own players to avoid conceding a forfeit.
 Any team conceding a forfeit will lose the match 6-0.
 The game will still be played but as a friendly.

-• Any team needing extra 1-2 players to make a team of 5 can only borrow that number of players, a team may not borrow more players to have the luxury of substitutes.
+• Any team needing extra players to make a team of 5 shall contact the All Nations Management to request ringers.
+A maximum of 2 ringers will be allowed to ensure an official league fixture takes place.
+A team may not borrow more players to have the luxury of substitutes.

 • The ball is allowed to travel overhead height.